African Americans in South Carolina: Robert Smalls

 Robert Smalls was born into slavery in 1839 in Beaufort County.
 When he was 12, Smalls' master sent him to Charleston to hire out as a laborer for a $1 weekly wage, with the rest of the wage being paid to his master.
 Smalls worked first at a hotel, then as a lamplighter; he later worked at the docks where he became a longshoreman, a rigger, a sailmaker, and eventually a wheelman.
 As a result, he was very knowledgeable about Charleston harbor.

 In the fall of 1861, Smalls was assigned to steer the CSS Planter, a lightly armed Confederate military transport.
 The Planter's duties were to deliver dispatches, troops and supplies, to survey waterways, and to lay mines.
 On the evening of May 12, the Planter was docked as usual at the wharf below General Ripley's headquarters.
 Its three white officers disembarked to spend the night ashore, leaving Smalls and the crew on board, "as was their custom."
 (Afterward, the three Confederate officers were court-martialed and two convicted, but the verdicts were later overturned.)
 At about 3 a.m.
 May 13, Smalls and seven of the eight slave crewmen made their previously planned escape to the Union blockade ships.
 Smalls put on the captain's uniform and wore a straw hat similar to the captain's.
 He sailed the Planter past what was then called Southern Wharf and stopped at another wharf to pick up his wife and children and the families of other crewmen.
 Smalls guided the ship past the five Confederate harbor forts without incident, as he gave the correct signals at checkpoints.
 The Planter had been commanded by a Captain Charles C. J. Relyea and Smalls copied Relyea's manners and straw hat on deck to fool Confederate onlookers from shore and the forts.
 The Planter sailed past Fort Sumter at about 4:30 a.m.
 The alarm was only raised after the ship was beyond gun range.
 Smalls headed straight for the Union Navy fleet, replacing the rebel flags with a white bed sheet which was brought by his wife.
 The Planter had been seen by the USS Onward, which was about to fire until a crewman spotted the white flag.
-In the dark, the sheet was difficult to see, but the sunrise arrived which allowed viewing.